elastisys/compliantkubernetes-kubespray/docs/managing-kubespray-fork.md

 $ git fetch --all
 $ git switch master

-$ git status # Ensure these lines match
+$ git status # Ensure these lines match.
+If they do skip to step 3.
 On branch master
 Your branch is up to date with 'origin/master'.